-Preface 1 Chapter 1: Conceptual considerations in measuring active ageing 1 1.1 Rationale 1 1.2 Policy context at the European level 1 1.2.1 Designation of 2012 as the European Year for Active Ageing and Solidarity between Generations 1.2.2 The second 5-year Review and Appraisal of the Implementation of MIPAA / RIS1.3 Key elements of the active ageing agenda 1.4 Domains of the active ageing index, AAI Chapter 2: Selection criteria for and requirements of active ageing indicators 9 2.1 Outcome indicators, instead of input or process indicators 9 2.2 International comparability across EU27 countries 9 2.3 Coverage of countries 9 2.4 Monitoring trends over time .
+Preface 1 Chapter 1: Conceptual considerations in measuring active ageing 1 1.1 Rationale 1 1.2 Policy context at the European level 1 1.2.1 Designation of 2012 as the European Year for Active Ageing and Solidarity between Generations 1 1.2.2 The second 5-year Review and Appraisal of the Implementation of MIPAA / RIS 1.4 Domains of the active ageing index, AAI 6 Chapter 2: Selection criteria for and requirements of active ageing indicators 9 2.1 Outcome indicators, instead of input or process indicators 9 2.2 International comparability across EU27 countries 9 2.3 Coverage of countries 9 2.4 Monitoring trends over time .
 10 2.5 Access to micro datasets .
 11 2.6 Data quality, timeliness and availability considerations .
 11 2.7 Seeking to measure 'unrealised potential' of older people .
 11 2.8 Assigning normative value judgement .
 12 2.9 Disaggregating indicators, by gender and age .
 14 2.10 Parsimony over number of indicators selected .
 14 Chapter 3: Choice of the aggregation methodology for the AAI .
 15 3.1 Introduction .
 15 3.2 Description of the methodology .
 16 Chapter 4: Final Results for EU27 Member States .
 20 4.0 Results for the overall index, AAI .
 20 4.0.1 Ranking of countries for the overall index .
-20 4.0.2 Contribution of the domains to the overall index, AAI 4.1 Results for the 1st domain: Employment 4.1.1 Ranking of countries for the 1st domain 4.1.2 Contribution of individual indicators to the 1st domain 4.1.3 Relationship between employment and capacity-and-enabling-environment-for- .
-25 active-ageing domains .
-26 4.2 Results for the 2 nd domain: Participation in society 4.2.1 Ranking of countries for the 2 nd domain 4.2.2 Contribution of individual indicators to the 2 nd domain .
-28 4.2.3 Relationship between participation-in-society and capacity-and-enabling- environment-for-active-ageing domains .
+20 4.0.2 Contribution of the domains to the overall index, AAI 4.1 Results for the 1st domain: Employment 4.1.1 Ranking of countries for the 1st domain 4.1.3 Relationship between employment and capacity-and-enabling-environment-for-active-ageing domains 26 4.2 Results for the 2 nd domain: Participation in society 4.2.1 Ranking of countries for the 2 nd domain 4.2.2 Contribution of individual indicators to the 2 nd domain environment-for-active-ageing domains .
 29

-4.3 Results for the 3rd domain: Independent, healthy and secure living 30 4.3.1 Ranking of countries for the 3 rd domain 30 4.3.2 Contribution of individual indicators to the 3 rd domain 31 4.3.3 Relationship between independent-healthy-and-secure living and capacity-and- enabling-environment-for-active-ageing domains 32 4.4 Results for the 4 th domain: Capacity and enabling environment for active ageing 33 4.4.1 Ranking of countries for the 4th domain 34 4.4.2 Contribution of individual indicators to the 4 th domain 34 Chapter 5: Synthesizing discussion 36 References 38 Annex A.1: Information on chosen indicators for the 1 st domain: Employment 41 Annex A.2: Information on chosen indicators for the 2nd domain: Participation in Society 46 Annex A.3: Information on chosen indicators for the 3rd domain: Independent, healthy and secure living 51 Annex A.4: Information on chosen indicators for the 4th domain: Capacity and enabling environment for active ageing 61
+4.3 Results for the 3rd domain: Independent, healthy and secure living 30 4.3.1 Ranking of countries for the 3 rd domain 30 4.3.2 Contribution of individual indicators to the 3 rd domain 31 4.3.3 Relationship between independent-healthy-and-secure living and capacity-and-enabling-environment-for-active-ageing domains 32 4.4 Results for the 4 th domain: Capacity and enabling environment for active ageing 33 4.4.1 Ranking of countries for the 4th domain 34 4.4.2 Contribution of individual indicators to the 4 th domain 34 Chapter 5: Synthesizing discussion 36 References 38 Annex A.1: Information on chosen indicators for the 1 st domain: Employment 41 Annex A.2: Information on chosen indicators for the 2 nd domain: Participation in Society 46 Annex A.3: Information on chosen indicators for the 3 rd domain: Independent, healthy and secure living 51 Annex A.4: Information on chosen indicators for the 4th domain: Capacity and enabling environment for active ageing 61